pxsloot/cpm_disk_factory/README.md

 * the download pkg format on the disk image is perhaps not the smallest format, but it's convenient from this side of cp/m.
 It's there if you want to provision your cp/m machine over serial
+* text file conversion is problematic.
+My timing is off.

 # TODO